orhnk/RASCII/README.md

   -H, --height <HEIGHT>    Height of the output image, if not specified, it will be calculated to keep the aspect ratio. [default: 0]
   -c, --color              Whether to use colors in the output image.
   -i, --invert             Inverts the weights of the characters.
 Useful for white backgrounds.
   -C, --charset <CHARSET>  Characters used to render the image, from translucent to opaque.
-Built-in charsets: ansi, emojis, russian, slight. [default: default]
+Built-in charsets: ansi, emojis, default, russian, slight. [default: default]
   -h, --help               Print help
   -V, --version            Print version
 ```